Non-Gaussian Geostatistical Modeling using (skew) t Processes: Application to Maximum Temperature Data

 Given the estimation of the mean regression and variance parameters of the $t$ process, the estimated residuals

 can be viewed as a realization of the process $Y^*_{4}$.
 Similarly we can compute the Gaussian residuals.
+For the $t$ process we use the $wpl$ estimates obtained with the bivariate $t$ distribution.
 Both residuals can be useful in order to check the model assumptions, in particular the marginal and dependence assumptions.
 In the top part of Figure \ref{fig:resa} a $qq$-plot of the residuals of the Gaussian and $t$ processes (from left to right) is depicted for the Mat{\'e}rn case.
 It can be appreciated that the $t$ model overall fits better with respect the Gaussian model even if it seems to fail to model properly the right tail behavior.
 Moreover, the graphical comparison between the empirical and fitted semivariogram of the residuals (bottom part of Figure \ref{fig:resa}) highlights an apparent better fitting of the $t$ model.

 We want to further evaluate the predictive performances of Gaussian and $t$ processes using RMSE and MAE as in Section \ref{piop}.
-Specifically, we use the following resampling approach: we randomly choose 80\% of the data to predict and we use the estimates in order to compute RMSE and MAE values at the remaining 20\% of the spatial locations.
+Specifically, we use the following resampling approach: we randomly choose 80\% of the data to predict and we use the estimates previously obtained in order to compute RMSE and MAE values at the remaining 20\% of the spatial locations.
 We repeat the approach for 2000 times and record all RMSEs and MAEs.
 Specifically, for each $j-th$ left-out sample $(y_j^L(\bm{s}_1), \ldots,\ldots, y_j^L(\bm{s}_K))$, we compute

 and